Yuan-DataScience/Project-of-PWC/README.md

     - Identified and defined KPIs that aligned with each department's goals and objectives.

 3. **Data Visualization**:
-    - Created six Power BI dashboards, one for each department and additional insights.
+    - Created 5 Power BI dashboards, one for each department and additional insights.
     - Visualized key metrics and trends to provide actionable insights.
     - Ensured the dashboards were user-friendly and could be easily interpreted by stakeholders.